temirov/ctx/PRD.md

 - **Case 22:** File content output without exclusions
     - **Expectation:** All files in the directory tree are output along with their contents and a separator.
-- **Case 23:** Content output with `.contentignore` applied
+- **Case 23:** Content output with `.ignore` applied
     - **Test Data:**
-        - Create a temporary directory with files under a folder that matches an ignore pattern in `.contentignore`.
+        - Create a temporary directory with files under a folder that matches an ignore pattern in `.ignore`.
     - **Expectation:** Files matching the patterns are not output.
 - **Case 24:** Content command with additional `-e` flag
     - **Expectation:** Files under `<root>/<exclusionFolder>` (where the exclusion folder is directly under the working